84tghuynh/DatabaseProgramming/README.md

 Practicing PL/SQL, an embedded procedural language

-Designing, test, and debug user stored procedures and cursors; as well as use exceptions effectively
+Designing, test, and debug user stored procedures and cursors; as well as use exceptions effectively.

 Developing a solid knowledge of the Oracle system catalogue.